-The observer making the challenge must specify the basis of the challenge one of the above listed reasons in writing, on the form provided at the end of this handbook.
+The observer making the challenge must specify the basis of the challenge one of the above listed reasons in writing, on the form provided by the Election Official.
 The challenge form must be signed by the candidate or primary contact person.